Configure message queues

 Use cases

-Depending on your needs, you may only need to create and configure communication.xml and one or two of these files.
+Depending on your use case, you can create and configure communication.xml along with one or more of the following files:

 queue_topology.xmlandqueue_consumer.xmlfiles.